bitcoinOS/bitcoinOS/README.md

 # Deploy os canister
 just deploy_os

-# If you want to deploy smartwall by manually, In normal, the smartwallet will be install by os canister
+# If you want to deploy smartwall for test by manually, In normal, the smartwallet will be install by os canister
 just deploy_wallet
 ```